-All teachers are given training on handling controversial topics, about confidentiality boundaries and know where/who to refer students to for confidential advice and support.
+All teachers are supported in terms of handling controversial topics, about confidentiality boundaries and know where/who to refer students to for confidential advice and support.

 RSE is part of the school's provision for Spiritual, Moral Social and Cultural (SMSC) development.
 The following are protocols for discussion-based lessons with students: